jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Reason is a new syntax on top of the OCaml programming language.

-OCaml has a long history - it was first released in 1990 - about 20 years ago.
-It is a compiled language and produces very performant binaries.
+OCaml has a long history - it was first released in 1990 - about 30 years ago.
+It is a compiled language and produces very fast binaries.

-Its syntax however is distinct from what is used in most popular languages.
+Its syntax however is quite different from most languages that we're used to.

 :::